 Reasons to use turbo trainers

-Another benefit of turbos, smart turbo trainers to be precise (such as the Wahoo Kickr range), is that they enable cyclists to ride in ‘virtual worlds’ using apps like Zwift and Sufferfest, which is more fun than just riding your bike while staring at the wall.
+Another benefit of turbos, smart turbo trainers to be precise, is that they enable cyclists to ride in ‘virtual worlds’ using apps like Zwift and Sufferfest, which is more fun than just riding your bike while staring at the wall.
 Smart turbos automatically adjust incline and resistance as the terrain changes on the screen, making it feel like you’re actually riding those virtual hills.
 For the best experience, complete your turbo trainer setup with a smart TV and a fan.

 Reasons to avoid turbo trainers